INTERFAITH PRAYER ROOM

 PRAYERS FOR YOU!

 The Sisters of Divine Providence are praying for you!
-Don't forget that if you have a special prayer intention you want them to pray for, drop a note in the basket located at the information desk in the College Center.
+Don't forget that if you have a special prayer intention you want them to pray for, drop a note in the basket located at the information desk in the University Center.
 The intentions are taken to a chapel at Providence Heights daily by Sr. Rose Michele.
 If you are feeling alone, remember, you are not.
 Click here to submit your prayer request online.